ustunb/risk-slim/README.md

 ## Package Details

-**NOTE: THIS PACKAGE IS CURRENTLY UNDER DEVELOPMENT.
-THE API MAY CHANGE WITH EACH COMMIT.**

 ### Installation

-Run the following snippet to install ``risk-slim`` in a Mac/Unix environment, and complete a test run.
+Run the following snippet to install ``risk-slim`` in a Mac/Unix environment and complete a test run.

 ```
 git clone https://github.com/ustunb/risk-slim